tomy2105/KnowledgeNotes/cpp/cpp11.md

 A _trivial_ class or struct is defined as one that has trivial constructors (default, copy and move), trivial copy and move assignment operator and trivial and non virtual destructor.

-A class or struct is _standard-layout_ if it has not
+A class or struct is _standard-layout_ if it has no virtual functions or base classes, all members have same acess,

 1. It has no virtual functions
 2. It has no virtual base classes